 The Government of Portugal welcomes inward investment and has a strong track record of encouraging and securing investment from Asia.
-All foreign and local investors are treated equally, and are both eligible for investment incentives.
+All foreign and local investors are treated equally and are both eligible for investment incentives.
 Some of the world’s most prestigious businesses currently invest in Portugal, including tech-giants like Microsoft, Apple, Siemens and IBM, and manufacturing entities including Volkswagen, Leica and Ikea.
-The government’s reformist agenda has helped encourage FDI in all sectors, while businesses benefit from highly-developed transport and communication networks, a transparent regulatory system, and integration with the EU single market.
-Portugal is working to reduce its tax burden on business - with corporation tax set to fall to 17-19% in 2017/2018 (down from a high of 29.5% in 2014).
+The government’s reformist agenda has helped encourage FDI in all sectors, while businesses benefit from highly developed transport and communication networks, a transparent regulatory system, and integration with the EU single market.
 A range of financial incentives, including training expenses and further tax relief, are also available for businesses setting up in Portugal.

 It is mandatory to make payments to the authorities from an in-country bank account.
-Generally, banks in Portugal are open to the public from 0830 to 1500 hours Monday to Friday, with some open on Saturdays.
+Banks are generally open to the public from 0830 to 1500 hours, and closed on Saturdays and Sundays.

 The working week in Portugal is Monday to Friday.
 The working hours for commercial offices is typically from 0900 to 1800 hours.

 Main Religion: Christianity

 Monetary Unit: Euro

 Main Exports: Textiles and clothing, wood products, electrical equipment

 GNI per Capital: US $31,490 (World Bank, 2017)

 Internet Domain: .pt

 Good evening Bom noite